locationlabs/ansible-role_docker/README.md

   - `docker_version` : this variable controls the version of Docker that is installed.
 Required.
     If version `1.5.0` is selected, LXC Docker will be used; otherwise the stated version of Docker Engine will be installed (if available).
-  - `docker_attempt_upgrade_fixes` : False by default.
-If True, the fixes described in "Upgrade Support" will be attempted
+  - `docker_daemon_flags` : Empty by default.
+This variable holds flags that will be passed to the Docker daemon on startup.
+(This is implemented by modifying the file `/etc/default/docker`.)
   - `cgroup_lite_pkg_state` : When installing on an Ubuntu 13.10 host, the role will install the `cgroup-lite` package to provide the required cgroups support.
 This variable can be set to `latest` - the default - or to `present`.
 In the former case, the package will be updated, if